rouanth/flush/RATIONALE.md

 These abstraction are quite low-level, and even simple tasks which don't have some syntactic support will lead to code that looks like Cthulhu.

+### Code encapsulation is bothersome

+Let's say we are concerned with privacy and want to encrypt and decrypt some sensitive files on a regular basis with these commands:

+    gpg -aco "$file".gpg "$file" && shred -uz "$file" gpg  -do "$file" "$file".gpg && shred -uz "$file".gpg

+It seems natural to avoid typing all this every time and instead have something like this:

+    enc "$file"
+    dec "$file".gpg

+#### Aliases are just string substitutions

+Aliases aren't sufficient for this task.
+The best we can do is

+    alias enc="gpg -ac"
+    alias dec="gpg -d"

+The reason is that aliases don't accept arguments.
+The best they can do is substitute some string at the beginning of a command with another string.
+They have their uses:

+    alias ls="ls --color --classify -C"

+For anything even slightly more complex, one has to define a function.

+#### Functions require manual checks

+Functions in `sh` are really plain.
+They accept a list of arguments, initialize structures for access to them, and execute a sequence of commands.

+Let's try to use the naive approach:

+    enc() { gpg -aco "$1".gpg "$1"    && shred -uz "$1"; }
+    dec() { gpg -do  "${1%.gpg}" "$1" && shred -uz "$1"; }

+These functions make several dangerous assumptions.
+For example, if an encrypted file doesn't have the `.gpg` extension, `dec` removes it altogether.
+And if no arguments are passed into the functions, the errors aren't really helpful for someone who doesn't know what's going on.
+Or if you pass these functions a symlink, the files to which they point are overwritten but not removed.
+If two or more arguments are passed into these functions, only the first one is considered, the rest are silently ignored.